babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

 ## GitHub PRs configuration (protected branches)

 In all our repos, we configured GitHub to have the main branch (`master` in most repositories, `develop` in the main app's repository) be a protected branch.
-To do that, go to your repository's settings, under the "Branches" tab on the left, then edit the rules for the protected branch (use "Add rule" if you don't have a protected branch already) and ensure you have:
+To ensure that we also require at least 2 approvals, go to your repository's settings, under the "Branches" tab on the left, then edit the rules for the protected branch (use "Add rule" if you don't have a protected branch already) and ensure you have:

  - Require pull request reviews before merging
    - Required approving reviews: 2